chaseaw/anRNAlab-Protocols/Lentivirus-Stables/piggyBac-transfection.md

   _If multiple cargos are used, they should add up to the µg total._

 **4.** Add 8 µL FuGENE HD directly into the media/DNA mixture.
 Do not pipette the reagent onto the sides of the tube.
+_Note: this is a 2:1 ratio, but can be optimized per cell line._

 **5.** Flick the tube gently to mix.